 This will close the doors of the current session at hand.
 It will remove any individual not cleared by the Chairman/Chairwoman.
 Requires ½ of the present committee in favor, and does not require the consent of the Chairman/Chairwoman.

 This will open the doors of the current session at hand, and allow any individuals to watch the session freely.
 Requires ½ of the present committee in favor, and does not require the consent of the Chairman/Chairwoman.

 Motions may be added by Committee Resolutions.

-SECTION X: Any member currently a part of the County Affairs Committee shall be prohibited from joining the Congressional Competence Committee.
-However, if at anytime there is trouble filling all seats in the Congressional Competence Committee and the Speaker of the House, Speaker Pro Tempore, Lieutenant Governor, and President Pro Tempore all approve, then members of the County Affairs Committee shall be permitted to join the Congressional Competence Committee.
+SECTION X: Any member currently apart of the Congressional Government Oversight Committee shall be prohibited from joining the County Affairs Committee.
+However, if at anytime there is trouble filling all seats in the County Affairs Committee and the Speaker of the House, Speaker Pro Tempore, Lieutenant Governor, and President Pro Tempore all approve, then members of the Congressional Government Oversight Committee shall be permitted to join the County Affairs Committee.

-SECTION XI: The Chairman/Chairwoman shall be permitted to release any documentation in regards to the Congressional Competence Committee.
+SECTION XI: The Chairman/Chairwoman shall be permitted to release any documentation in regards to the County Affairs Committee.

-SECTION XII: The Congressional Competence Committee shall always remain fair and allow fair chances for all parties to speak.
-If at any time there is suspicion that the Congressional Competence Committee is unfair and/or unjust, the Presiding Officers of the Congress of Firestone shall be able to investigate and recommend action to the rest of the state legislature.
+SECTION XII: The County Affairs Committee shall always remain fair and allow fair chances for the county to speak.
+If at anytime there is suspicion that the County Affairs Committee is unfair and/or unjust, the Congressional Government Oversight Committee, in accordance with the Congressional Government Oversight Committee Formation Act, shall be able to investigate the County Affairs Committee, and recommend action to the rest of the state legislature.

 SECTION XII: The State of Firestone state legislature shall enforce this bill.